Entrances of All-Time

 Rev. Harry Powell

 The camera tracked a Model T driven down a country road by a sinister, crazed, malevolent, black-cloaked, wide-brimmed and hatted 'Preacher' Harry Powell (Robert Mitchum), one of the 'false prophets.'
+He had presumably just committed another crime.

 (chronological, by film title)